AbdeltwabMF/next-prayer/README.md

 border_left=0
 ```

-:eyes: If you're using `the docker version` Add `docker run --rm next-prayer`
-at the very beginning of the command.<br>
+:eyes: If you're using the docker version Add `docker run --rm next-prayer` at the very beginning of your command.

 ## :hatching\_chick: Contributors